MPAS-Dev/MPAS-Model/README.md

 =======

 (For contributions, see:
-BR_contributions.txt and specific contributions in MPAS-BR-contributions-AUTHOR.md  files)
+MPAS_BR_contributions.txt and specific contributions in MPAS-BR-contributions-AUTHOR.md  files)

 ====